amaramrahul/dotfiles/macOS/tips.md

 F11			: Show Desktop
 Alt + Space (modified)	: Show Spotlight

-Go to System Preferences -> Keyboard -> Shortcuts
+Go to System Preferences -> Keyboard -> Keyboard Shortcuts...
 1. Disable all conflicting shortcuts (these are mostly those where command and ctrl are used)
-2. Custom App Shortcuts can be set for menu actions (for ex. you can set MacVim cut, copy, paste overrides)
+2. Custom App Shortcuts can be set for menu actions (for ex. you can set MacVim and Terminal copy, paste overrides)

 VSCode